Aspiring-Writer/_posts/kaa-3.md

 His abruptness caught me off guard.
 His eyes hadn't wavered then either.
 I slouched back in my chair, "Great."

-"You are.. special."
+"You are... special."

-"I get that a lot."
-I murmered.
+"I get that a lot," I murmured.
 "I've also been called crazy and a freak."

 "Why?"

-*Wouldn't you love to know.* "What *are* you planning to do with me?
+*Wouldn't you love to know?* "What *are* you planning to do with me?
 I have a job and other responsibilities, so if you could hurry it up I would appreciate it."

 "What do most kidnappers plan to do with their victims?"
 He whispered.